Interview with Kirill Serebrennikov, director of Izmena (Betrayal)

 Is it hard to make a movie in Russia?

-Making films is generally a rather difficult thing, anywhere: Russia, China, USA… If you try to do it you will face that, that’s why you never read or hear bad things about people making film.
+Making films is generally a rather difficult thing, anywhere: Russia, China, the USA… If you try to do it you will face difficulties; that’s why you never read or hear bad things about people making films.
 It’s a sweaty job.

 Could it get so bad in Russia that you’d have to film elsewhere?

 I believe in Karma.
 I was born in Russia and I need to work there.
-There would be no other way to do it; I want to do there.
-I tried to find a way out to do things.
-Russians, they will fight against this justice.
-It takes time also, because Russia is too big; the difference between territories is strong.
-We are victims of the capitalistic system.
+There would be no other way to do it; I want to do it there.
+I tried to find a way to do things.
+Russians, they will fight against this injustice.
+It also takes time because Russia is too big; the difference between territories is strong.
+We are victims of the capitalist system.
 It is quite clear that Putin is not a real Russian dictator.
 It’s part of universal capitalism.
-He does things like every other international leader, same things but in a more Russian way.
+He does things like every other international leader, the same things, but in a more Russian way.

 Going back to the film, why did you deprive it of any references?
 Names, locations…